kizetsu/shell_customs/docs/gitrc.md

 This command combines 'git commit -m' and 'git push'.<br/>
 Syntax: git cp COMMIT_MSG<br/>
 ![git cp example](http://i.imgur.com/ubtco7Q.png)

-###git reroll
-Careful: Beta-Status because it's not fully testet yet.
-Do **not** use<br/>
-This command triggers some git functions to get your actual working status on top of the master.<br/>
-Ihe thought is to reroll your working process to a specified point.
-You will have to checkout the commit you want to get on top.
-Then, if you want or need to, make some modifications and use the reroll command.<br/>
-Syntax: git reroll<br/>

 ###git init
 This command extends the standard 'git init' command.<br/>